Forças Populares 25 de Abril: Accidental killings and the own militants of the organisation

-The Forças Populares 25 de Abril soon took on the selective killings and the use of extreme violence in their actions.
 The first deaths officially claimed by the organization took place in May 1980 and mainly resulted from confrontations with elements of the security forces, during bank robberies or during police rides.
+Deaths included members from Guarda Nacional Republicana (GNR - countryside police) and Polícia Judiciária (PJ - research police).
+Others were also wounded.

-In October of the same year, following a failed robbery of two bank branches, near Lisbon with gunfire where two terrorists and an innocent civilian were killed.
-It was only in late 1982 that the first among many intentional murders took place — businessman Diamantino Monteiro Pereira.
+In October of the same year, following a failed robbery of two bank branches, near Lisbon with gunfire where two militants and an innocent civilian were killed.